webhooksite/docs/docs/custom-actions.markdown

 ### Creating a Template

-To create a Template, click the *Create Template* button at the bottom of the Custom Actions overlay.
+To create a Template, click the *Create Template* button in the Custom Actions editor.
 Then enter a name for the template and select which actions should be copied to the template.
 If your template actions e.g. depend on variables pre-existing, like configuration data, you can add one or more Predefined Variables.
 These are available to the actions in the Template, but also to any subsequent actions coming after the Import Template action.

 Predefined Variables can be updated in the Control Panel.